orfeotoolbox/OTB/Documentation/Cookbook/rst/OTB-Applications.rst

 OTB ships with more than 90 ready to use applications for remote sensing tasks.
-They usually expose existing processing functions from the underlying C++ library, or compose them into high level pipelines.
-OTB applications allow to:
+They usually expose existing processing functions from the underlying C++ library, or integrate them into high level pipelines.
+OTB applications allow the user
+to:

--  Combine together two or more functions from the Orfeo Toolbox,
+-  Combine two or more functions from the Orfeo ToolBox,

--  Provide a nice high level interface to handle: parameters, input data, output data and communication with the user.
+-  Provide a high level interface to handle: input and output data, definition of parameters and communication with the user.

 OTB applications can be launched in different ways, and accessed from different entry points.
-The framework can be extended, but Orfeo Toolbox ships with the following:
+While the framework can be extended, the Orfeo ToolBox ships with the following:

 -  A command-line launcher, to call applications from the terminal,